 Michael Pollan’s book, In Defense of Food, provides the backdrop for his talk at the Bagdad Theater in Portland, Oregon.

-There’s more to eating than just its effect upon our health.
-Pleasure, a sense of community, our sense of connection with nature, these are all highly important aspects of eating that may get overlooked.
-In this segment with Deborah Kane of Ecotrust, Michael Pollan discusses our over-reliance upon science to guide us in our food [...]
+There’s more to eating than personal health.
+Pleasure, a sense of community, our sense of connection with nature, these are also all highly important needs.

 CBS News Interviews journalist Michael Pollan, along with Food Inc. producer and director, Robert Kenner.
-Watch CBS Videos Online Tomatoes that don’t taste like a tomato (but hey, they also don’t bruise), cloned animal meats (really?), and a look behind the curtain of food production in America; this film presents a grim view inside our [...]
+Tomatoes that don’t taste like a tomato (but hey, they also don’t bruise), cloned animal meats (really?), and a look behind the curtain of food production in America; this film presents a grim view inside our present food system.
+Michael […]

 Paul Hawken eloquently explains how the price of food is divorced from its true costs, and what this really means for society.